1: About Data Encryption

 This makes key management important.
 Consider the following analogy: While you may have locked your valuables into a safe, who has the safe combination?
 If someone breaks in and steal the safe, will they automatically get the combination because it's right next to the safe?

-In the Decipher case, the combination is stored in a separate location and a "guard" takes a note every time it's asked for (with the exception of survey access via ADB or SST, as that would result in 1000s of entries).
+In the Decipher case, the combination is stored in a separate location and a "guard" takes a note every time it's asked for (with the exception of survey access via ADB or simulated data, as that would result in 1000s of entries).
 This prevents attackers that get access to just the encrypted files from being able to decrypt them.
 The guard does not have the encryption key written down: he has to be told it every time the system starts up.

 2.1: What Data Gets Encrypted